rustbridge/rusty-snake-book/src/8-thread.md

 # Multithreading

-Rust is famous for its save and easy way to write multithreaded programs.
-We don't need this program to be multithreaded now, but it comes with a handy sleep mode, that we need.
+Rust is famous for its safe and easy way to write multithreaded programs.
+We don't need this program to be multithreaded yet, but it comes with a handy sleep mode, that we need.

 To spawn a thread, add these lines before `'game`: